abinit/abinit/doc/tutorial/gwr1.md

 Here, we request 100 states, as in the previous GW tutorial, where [[nband]] = 100 was considered converged within 30 meV.
-Clearly, when studying new systems, the converged nband value is not known beforehand.
+Clearly, when studying new systems, the converged [[nband]] value is not known beforehand.
-Therefore, it is important to plan ahead and choose a reasonably large number of states to avoid regenerating the WFK file multiple times just to increase nband
+Therefore, it is important to plan ahead and choose a reasonably large number of bands to avoid regenerating the WFK file multiple times just to increase nband

 Note that [[paral_kgb]] = 1 is only available in the ground-state (GS) part.
 The GWR code employs its own distribution scheme, which depends on the value of [[gwr_task]].
 When ‘HDIAGO’ is used, the distribution is handled automatically at runtime, and the user has no control over it.
-Refer to the note below for guidance on choosing an appropriate number of MPI processes to ensure an efficient workload distribution.
+Please refer to the note below for guidance on choosing an appropriate number of MPI processes to ensure an efficient workload distribution.